-What should the average person do to create a good plan for their cat in their will?
+What should I do to create a good plan for my cat in my will?

 Your pets should always have a godmother or godfather.
-Someone whom you trust to care for your pets after you’ve passed or who will at least commit themselves to finding a suitable home for all of your companion animals after you pass.
-None of us wants our beloved cats (dogs, birds, turtles etc.) to end up alone and afraid in a high kill shelter.
-Nobody wants that to happen to any animal and sadly it does, all too often.
+So find someone whom you trust to care for your pets after you’ve passed or who will commit themselves to finding a suitable home for all of your companion animals after you pass.
+None of us wants our beloved cats (dogs, birds, turtles etc.) to end up alone and afraid in a high-kill shelter.
+Nobody wants that to happen to any animal, but sadly it does–all too often.

 Lawyers aren’t always expensive.
 You need to find the right person to help you create the proper, legal and binding documents, to ensure your pets safety and well-being after you pass.